metbril/home-assistant-brandstofprijzen/README.md

 All notable changes to this project will be documented in the [changelog](./CHANGELOG.md).

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## Legal notice

+All product names, trademarks and registered trademarks in (the images in) this repository, are property of their respective owners.
+All images in this repository are used by the project for identification purposes only.